getsling/RemoteConfig/README.md

 ## Requirements

 ### JSON
 RemoteConfig uses [`NSJSONSerialization`](http://developer.apple.com/library/mac/#documentation/Foundation/Reference/NSJSONSerialization_Class/Reference/Reference.html) for JSON files, if it is available.
-If your app targets a platform where this class is not available you can include one of the following JSON libraries to your project for RemoteConfig to automatically detect and use.
+If your app targets a platform where this class is not available (iOS < 5.0) you can include one of the following JSON libraries to your project for RemoteConfig to automatically detect and use.

 * [JSONKit](https://github.com/johnezang/JSONKit)
 * [SBJson](https://stig.github.com/json-framework/)